c-phillips/zdo/README.md

 # Get better at programming
 ```

-> ✏ Note: The first `# Heading Level 1` line will be used for the task name
+> ✏ Note: The first `# Heading Level 1` line will be used for the task name if it exists

 You can edit this file and add whatever you'd like to it.
 Here's an example task for this very project:
 ```md